unik-name/help-unikname/docs/3-unikname-connect/howto-get-my-unikname-via-cli.md

 What you've achieved here:

 :heavy_check_mark: Created and backup you crypto account
-:heavy_check_mark: Chosen and created your own @unikname ID
+:heavy_check_mark: Chosen and created your own UniknameID
 :heavy_check_mark: Checked your @unikname with the name resolver
 :heavy_check_mark: Installed the App enlist your @unikname within it
 :heavy_check_mark: Sign-up to our forum with your own @unikname